-₹ in Crore

-Particulars A As at March 31,
+Particulars As at March 31, 2020 As at March 31, 2019

-2019

 Stores and spares 18.49 18.49

 Total 18.49 18.49

 a.
 The inventories are lying at the construction sites at the year end.
 Subsequent to the balance sheet date, the Company had appointed an external agency to carry out physical verification and valuation of the inventories.
-The said exercise is in progress as on date of signing of these standalone Ind AS financial statements.
+The said exercise is in progress as on date of signing of these standalone ind AS financial statements.